eloylp/go-serve/README.md

 * Upload `tar.gz` files and deploy them under the specified path in the document root.
 * Download folders and files of your document root using `tar.gz` files as archive.
 * Basic Prometheus metrics out of the box.
-* Option to serve metrics on an alternative port.
+* Optionally serve metrics on an alternative port.
 * Status endpoint.

 ### Binary distributions